Zimmer Knee Lawsuit

 An estimated 600,000 knee replacement surgeries are performed every year in the U.S. Globally, Zimmer Biomet leads the market for knee replacement devices.
 Prior to merging with Biomet, Zimmer marketed numerous devices and brands including Persona, Oxford, Vanguard, and NexGen.

 While knee replacement surgeries are generally considered safe, complications can occur resulting in nerve damage.
 Another risk comes after surgery from an increased risk of developing blood clots.
 As a precaution, you may be prescribed a blood thinner like Xarelto or Pradaxa.
 Unfortunately, these blood thinners also carry a risk of their own.
-A Pradaxa lawsuit settlement was recently reached with a $650 million fund because the drug didn’t have an antidote to reverse it’s effects for years.
-In the case of Xarelto, there still is no approved antidote, and Xarelto lawsuit trials have been continuing for months
+A Pradaxa lawsuit settlement was reached in 2014 resulting in a $650 million fund because the drug didn’t have an antidote to reverse it’s bleeding effects for years.
+Xarelto manufacturers find themselves in a similar situation now.
+With no approved antidote, questionable study results, and inadequate warnings, juries began hearing Xarelto lawsuits in 2017.

 The devices themselves can also be defective.
 Zimmer has experienced problems with their devices that have led to recalls and countless lawsuits since 2011, mainly relating to components of the company’s NexGen Knee Replacement Systems.
 Despite the volume of lawsuits, few have made it to trial.
 Of those that have, juries have ruled in favor of Zimmer.
 Many cases have ended in settlements.